MikuSnow/BetonQuest./Compatibility.md

 ### Money Condition `money`

-Checks if the player has specified amount of money You can specify only one argument, `amount:`.
-It's obvious what is it for.
+Checks if the player has specified amount of money.
+You can specify only one argument, amount integer.
 It cannot be negative!

-**Example**: `money amount:500 --invert`
+**Example**: `money 500`

 ## MythicMobs